Volodymyr Dudka: Career

-Prosecution, evidences of innocence
+Detention and prosecution

 Detained by the Federal Security Service of Russia on November 9, 2016, in Sevastopol, on his way to the hospital, where he went with the exacerbation of gastric ulcer.
 For several days, Volodymyr Dudka's whereabouts were unknown.
 On November 10, the FSB stated that he was allegedly a member of the "sabotage-terrorist group of the Chief Directorate of Intelligence of the Ministry of Defence of Ukraine".
 He was charged with planning sabotage actions at military infrastructure and support facilities in Sevastopol.
 The independent lawyer was only able to reach Dudka on November 14, 2016.
 Volodymyr managed to inform him that he was innocent of anything, and his testimony was received from him under pressure and threats against his relatives.
 Later, during the trial, Dudka and Oleksiy Bessarabov, who is another participant of the 'saboteurs case', repeatedly stated that in the first days after their detention, they were tortured, including electric shock.
 However, the Investigative Committee of Russia denied the initiation of the torture proceedings against prisoners.

 The trial of Dudka and Bessarabov, who refused to plead guilty, lasted more than 2.5 years.
 After completion of the first trial, the occupying Sevastopol city court was unable to reach a verdict and on April 6, 2018, returned to the prosecutor's office a 'sabotage case' to remedy the shortcomings.
 On August 2, 2018, a reconsideration trial of the merits of the case began in the Sevastopol City Court.
 On April 4, 2019, the Sevastopol City Court sentenced Volodymyr Dudka under the articles of Part 1 of Art.
 30, item A of Part 2 of Art.
 281 (“Preparation for diversion as part of an organized group”) Part 3, Article 222.1 (Illegal acquisition, storage of explosives or devices by an organized group) of the Criminal Code of Russia to 14 years of imprisonment with serving in a penal colony and a fine of 350 000 rubles.
 The defendants' appeals against fraud and gross misconduct were dismissed by the Supreme Court of Russia.

 In June 2018 the European Parliament adopted a resolution in which it demands Russian authorities to immediately and unconditionally release illegally detained Ukrainian citizens including Volodymyr Dudka.